petebachant/petebachant.github.io/_posts/2025-02-28-continuous-reproducibility.md

 but it is by no means the only way to follow the principles, and I will try to provide other options.

+But what if you're already halfway through the project?
 That's okay.
 You can start working reproducibly from now.
 At least you can put everything you have right now into version control,